Getting a Driving Licence in Perth

 Once all of the requirements of the Phase 2 Learner's Permit have been satisfied, and a candidate is at least 17 years old, the Hazard Perception Test can be taken.
 This test is taken at a Driving and Vehicles Services Centre or regional agent.
 It is done on a computer and involves a series of realistic moving traffic scenes.
 The test is designed to ascertain whether a candidate can assess traffic situations and make safe decisions.
 It tests the reaction times of the learner driver to avoid a crash and make a manoeuvre.

-- To learn more about the test and use the simulator: Click here
+- Find out more about the test

 Once the test has been passed drivers can apply for given a provisional driver's licence.